Sankurathri Foundation: SriKiran Institute of Ophthalmology

 SriKiran Institute of Ophthalmology was inaugurated in January, 1993 with a mission to "provide quality eye care with compassion which is accessible, affordable and equitable to all".
-Its outreach program with a strong awareness component has brought increased demand on SriKiran's resources and services.
-Today, SriKiran is a very well equipped and provider of modern eye care in the region.
 The new hospital building has ample waiting areas for out patients, five fully equipped air-conditioned operating theatres, speciality clinics for cornea, glaucoma, retina, Pediatric Ophthalmology Microbiology laboratory, library, low Vision Rehabilitation Center and Auditorium.
 The eye care facility which is headquartered in Kakinada, till year 2018 has 11 branches and operates several mobile camps and purchase of state of art equipments like a visual field analyser which is needed to run these facilities costs around Rs 18 lakhs and hence raising funds remains a challenge.

 SriKiran offers access to affordable eye care to all regardless of their socio-economic status.
 To those who attend eye screening camps, SriKiran provides free eye examinations, and if a cataract surgery is recommended, provides free transportation, free surgery with an intraocular lens (IOL), free medications, free accommodation and food while they are in the hospital.
 The school bus of the Institution is used to ply villagers to the school.
 The hospital had performed more than 1,37,000 cataract operations with 90% of them free from the year of its inception to the year 2008.
 The other strengths of SriKiran are its training programs and International Volunteer program.
 SriKiran has been a leader in setting standards for eye care in the region, and providing training that emphasizes the importance of 'quality care' in delivering eye care services.
 Till June 2018, eyecare facility had provided free procedures to nearly a quarter million underprivileged patients from the date of its inception 25 years ago.
 As the organisation completed silver jubilee in the year 2018, Mr.Sankurathri has also released his autobiography, A Ray of Hope, at a function in Ottawa which he feels will motivate youngsters to cope with depression.

 SriKiran conducts continuing medical education programs to disseminate current concepts and techniques to local Ophthalmologists.
 Those programs are organized regularly through visits of volunteer specialists from Canada and the USA.

 SriKiran is supported by Canadian International Development Agency, National Program for Control of Blindness (NPCB), Christoffel-Blindenmission (CBM), Sensor Technology Limited, Eye care for the Adirondacks, Eye Foundation of America, District Blindness Control Society (DBCS), Aravind Eye Hospital, University of Ottawa Eye Institute, Wildrose Foundation, Help the Aged Canada, Rotary International, Orbis International, Infosys.
 The school is also marginally funded by Indian Government, nominally from charities like Help the Aged, partially from strangers of rest of the world like St. Gregory's Catholic School in the Ottawa suburb of Nepean, money raised from bake sales from school kids which totalled approx $14,000 till year 2008, and Dr Chandra's network around the world.